 -

 Carleton University was founded in 1942, placing its history alongside the entire evolution of modern computing.
-The School of Computer Science was founded in 1980 at the start of the micro computing revolution.
-Every component of the computer has a fascinating past deeply connected to advances in electronics and technology.
-Much of our collection showcases the fascinating evolution of microcomputing.
+The School of Computer Science was established in 1980, at the dawn of the microcomputing revolution.
+Every component of a computer has a fascinating past, deeply connected to advances in electronics and technology, and much of our collection showcases the remarkable evolution of microcomputing.

-The pedagogical idea is that exploring the past helps us gain a greater appreciation for where computing originated, how computers operate, and what exciting possibilities the future holds.
+The pedagogical goal of this collection is to demonstrate how exploring the past deepens our understanding of where computing originated, how computers operate, and what exciting possibilities the future may hold.
 By preserving and sharing this history, we hope to inspire new generations of students and researchers to push the boundaries of what technology can achieve.

 - Vision